 Our fifth revolution was the Industrial Revolution.
 From it has flowed the (relative) prosperity we have enjoyed in the West for much of the last three generations.
 Its paradigm was, and is, Creativity.
 And the environment it nurtured is the free market.
 In which everyone is free to ply their own particular industries, trades or professions for mutual benefit.

 But our enemies, as always, have responded with a counter-revolution.
-The main thrust of our enemies’ fifth counter-revolution is a push to suppress our industrial civilization, to shut down the free market and to regulate economies, and to destroy prosperity for everyone but a clique of élites.
-Their primary tools today are the globalization agenda and the deep green agenda.
+It began in the 1940s and 1950s.
+The main thrust of our enemies’ fifth counter-revolution is a push to suppress our industrial civilization, to shut down the free market and to regulate economies, and to destroy prosperity and freedom for everyone but a clique of élites.
+Their primary tools today are the deep green and globalization agendas.
 But they have many other tools as well.
-Such as: violating our human rights, making bad, oppressive and restrictive laws, and arbitrary and unjust taxation.
+Such as: Violating our human rights.
+Making bad, oppressive and restrictive laws.
+And arbitrary, unjust and ever-increasing taxation.

 Meanwhile, the media keep up a torrent of hype, with lies, misrepresentations and “fake news” everywhere.
-They call those they don’t like nasty names like “denier,” and seek to “cancel” the views of those who oppose their narrative.
-Truth and justice become submerged in an ocean of propaganda and collectivist dogma, through which the political élites seek to force their particular view of the world on to ordinary people, and even try to make us – against all the evidence – feel grateful to them for what they do to us.
+They call those, who oppose their narratives, nasty names like “denier” or “far-right,” and seek to “cancel” their opponents’ views.
+Truth and justice become submerged in an ocean of propaganda and collectivist dogma, through which the political élites seek to force their particular view of the world on to ordinary people.
 And they accuse us of being the ones peddling fake news!
-Further, they seek to indoctrinate people with falsehoods or emotional manipulation, to create a mental atmosphere of unreasoning fear, and to silence contrarian viewpoints.
+Further, they seek to indoctrinate people with falsehoods and emotional manipulation, to create a mental atmosphere of unreasoning fear, and to silence all contrarian viewpoints.

 In summary, the counter-paradigm of our enemies’ fifth counter-revolution is suppression.
 Suppression of truth, suppression of rights, suppression of freedom, suppression of prosperity.
 Suppression of our humanity and our creativity.
 Suppression of us.